3-24/cs458-manual/index.md

 ### LLVM **13.0.1**

-All homeworks are designed with version 13.0.1 assumption.
-Although upstream LLVM is now 17 >=, please use LLVM 13.
+All homeworks are designed with version 13.0.1.
+Although upstream LLVM is version 17, please use LLVM 13.

 To install it locally, you may follow the instructions in following sites.